Crazytieguy/codenames-oversight/README.md

 A notable challenge was getting reasonable, reliable and inexpensive guesses out of the OpenAI API.
 This required a combination of simplifying the rules a bit, utilizing the logic_bias api parameter, and sometimes falling back to GPT-4.

-Status: the training code runs smoothly, but the model isn't learning to output better clues.
+Status: the training code runs smoothly, but it's unclear if the model is learning to output better clues.
 My plan now is to read up on PPO, and try to tune the hyperparameters or add more data.

-Here is the moving average of the reward over the training iterations.
-The window size is 64, which corresponds to 8 mini batches:
+Here is the moving average of the reward over the training examples.
+The window size is 256, which corresponds to 16 mini batches:

 ![PPO training reward moving average.
 Not very impressive](ppo_rolling_average_reward.png)